Gao-Group/stressbox/README.md

 # stress box
-Two scripts in this repository: stressbox.py and opt_example.py are used to apply stress (including PK stress and Cauchy stress) in molecular statics simulations.
+Two scripts in this repository: stressbox.py and opt_example.py are used to apply stress (including PK stress and Cauchy stress) in molecular statics simulations using force-based method.

 The method is reported in the following paper: